Yipara logoYipara

 BCS 3: Underweight

 Clearly underweight but not yet in emergency territory.
 Visible signs: ribs clearly visible without touching; pronounced bony points at hip and spine; very obvious hourglass shape from above with very little fill; abdominal tuck is extreme.
 Some muscle mass remains.
-Common causes in adult cats: dental pain (a leading cause in cats — tooth resorption and stomatitis are painful and common), hyperthyroidism (especially in cats over 10 — weight loss despite ravenous appetite is the hallmark sign), parasites (especially in young or outdoor cats), early kidney or inflammatory bowel disease.
+Common causes in adult cats: dental pain (a leading cause in cats — tooth surface deterioration and severe mouth inflammation are painful and common), thyroid concerns (especially in cats over 10 — weight loss despite ravenous appetite is the hallmark sign), parasites (especially in young or outdoor cats), early kidney or inflammatory bowel concerns.
 Recently adopted cats from rescues often present at BCS 3 — this is common and usually resolves.
 What to do: vet visit within a week.
 Key diagnostics: thyroid level check (T4) in any cat over 8 years; fecal parasite test; dental exam if the cat is eating slowly or dropping food.
 For otherwise healthy underweight cats: increase meal frequency to 3–4 smaller meals per day using a high-quality, high-protein wet food; avoid high-carbohydrate dry kibble (less nutritious per calorie); add a rotational protein (cooked chicken, fish) to increase palatability.
 Recheck BCS in 4 weeks.
 Goal: gain 0.5–1% body weight per week.
 NEVER use appetite-stimulating drugs without vet guidance in a cat that hasn't had a thyroid check.

 BCS 4–5: Ideal Weight